ePages-de/epages-docs/pages/themes/basics/create-a-theme.md

 data.brix.theme = '<your_theme_name>'
 {% endhighlight %}

-This overwrites all stored data and tells the ui-layer to use your theme for this page type.
+This overwrites all stored data and makes the ui-layer use your theme for this page type.

 # 6. Restart the epages-ui server

-If your server is running already, just type `rs` on the command line.
-Second option: just restart the whole project with entering `grunt`.
+If your server is running already, just type `rs` in the command line or restart the complete project with entering `grunt`.

 [1]: http://lesscss.org/ "Less CSS"